theSTEPproject/art-assets/references/IU.md

 `gem-step/gs-packages/gem-srv/config/local-settings.json`

 # Art assets
+**NOTE**: The art assets, which are divided into references (documents like this), projects, and sprites are all stored in the art-assets repo.
+I've setup the lab mac to place this inside of gem-step, otherwise you'd have to downoad then copy by hand.

+To change or check the location of the art assets, see local-settings (above).

 - Merge request with basics: [159](https://gitlab.com/stepsys/gem-step/gsgo/-/merge_requests/159)
 - Merge request for adding art: [177](https://gitlab.com/stepsys/gem-step/gsgo/-/merge_requests/177)

-To change or check the location of the art assets, see local-settings (above).

 ### For basic images
 - Any art can simply be added to the `gem-step/gs_assets/art-assets/sprites` folder.